 That’s what IEEE Senior Member Mary Ellen Randall observed after several hurricanes hit the United States in the past few years.
 As 2014–2015 director of IEEE Region 3 (Southeastern United States), she asked IEEE members to come up with solutions.
 They developed the IEEE MOVE Community Outreach Project, a mobile vehicle for charging cellphones and providing access to the Internet as well as information about local services offering help to get people back on their feet.

-The project—MOVE stands for MObile Vehicle—is sponsored by IEEE-USA with funding from the IEEE Foundation.
+The project—MOVE stands for Mobile Outreach VEhicle—is sponsored by IEEE-USA with funding from the IEEE Foundation.
 Its first disaster relief vehicle is expected to be ready to hit the road by April.
 The truck is being equipped with portable phone chargers, a battery recharging station, and access to the Internet via satellite.

 IEEE signed an agreement in December with the American Red Cross for the relief organization to provide guidance on where the vehicle will be most effective—whether to park it near a storm shelter, say, or drive it around hard-hit neighborhoods.
 When the vehicle is not in use, IEEE volunteers can take it to schools and science fairs to educate students about ways technology can help people during disasters.